hashicorp/design-system/website/docs/components/table/partials/content/link-usage.md

 By default, we recommend using `secondary` [Inline Links](/components/link/inline) within a table, to avoid overloading the UI with the actionable blue color.
 The `secondary` variant uses the `foreground-strong` color.

-To increases the prominence and further differentiate links from other text content, we recommend using a font-weight of `medium`.
+To increase the prominence and further differentiate links from other text content, we recommend using a font-weight of `medium`.
 In code, you can use the CSS helper classes `hds-typography-body-200` and `hds-font-weight-medium`.
 In Figma, you can use the text style `Body/200/Link`.

 ![Link example](/assets/components/table/link-example.png)